 On the Weekend Turn Up: KA$H CPT

-We took a young minute to catch up with up-and-coming musician and above all else, Capetonian, Ka$h CPT to find out more about the young creative’s plans to put the global spotlight on Cape Town and the talent within it with his music.
+We took some time with up-and-coming musician Kash CPT to find out more about the young creative’s plans to put the global spotlight on Cape Town and the talent within it with his music.

 Give us KA$H in 5 minutes or less?